This statement is made pursuant to Section 54(1) of the UK Modern Slavery Act 2015.

 Our quality and compliance function within the business have been evolving our key sales and supplier business processes.
 We previously made a commitment to develop our supplier code of conduct and we are now aiming to have the first version of this code released in 2021.
 Our further mile stones across 2020 / 2021 will include a structured roll out of this code to all of our key suppliers, along with an on-going supplier review process for all current and new suppliers, and where applicable refresh, of key processes in support of our supplier code of conduct.

 We offer an information and awareness raising pack to all employees on Modern Slavery & Human Trafficking compiled by the Stronger Together organisation.
 This pack & statement is made known and available to all new employees and remains easily accessible to all existing staff members via our employee self-service system.

-Our aim is to ensure a zero-tolerance approach to modern slavery and human trafficking, and to act ethically and just, in all of our business relationships.
+Our continuing aim is to ensure a zero-tolerance approach to modern slavery and human trafficking, and to act ethically and Just, in all of our business relationships.